Home Chemistry Analytical Chemistry Atomic Absorption Spectroscopy

 Atomic Absorption Spectroscopy Principle

 Atomic absorption spectroscopy (AAS) and atomic emission spectroscopy (AES) principle are based on the absorption and emission of light by atoms in the gaseous state.
 It was first observed by Fraunhofer while studying dark lines in the solar spectrum.
+In 1955 Alan Walsh from Australia applied the principle and instrumentation of atomic absorption spectroscopy for the analysis of chemical elements.
+Many difficult and time-consuming instruments were replaced after the discovery of AAS.

 Atomic absorption spectroscopy instrumentation, flame and principle in AAS instrument